taekim90/Color-Pipes/README.md

 -
 This is a game in which you need to connect the pipes by matching one end of the pipe to another.
 The initial/end pipe locations are already designated.

+When a user clicks on the initial colored pipe and drags their mouse, it will create a path / fill in the path with the same color of the initial pipe

-It is the user's responsibility to connect the colors accordingly without intersecting any other pipe.
-If a previously drawn/colored pipe path is overwritten, it will either erase/overwrite the pipe color.
+It is the user's responsibility to connect the color pipes accordingly without intersecting any of the others.
+If a previously drawn/colored pipe path is crossed, it will erase/overwrite the previously drawn pipe color.

-You need to make use of every space on the grid / every space needs to be colored.
+You win when you make use of every space on the grid and all of the pre-set starting pipes are connected appropriately without any intersecting pipes.

 Tech Being Used
 -